 How peritoneal mesothelioma develops

-The only known cause of peritoneal mesothelioma is the ingestion of asbestos fibers through the digestive tract and into the abdomen.
+The primary cause of peritoneal mesothelioma is the ingestion of asbestos fibers through the digestive tract and into the abdomen.
 When people ingest these fibers, sharp asbestos particles become lodged in the peritoneum.
 These fibers continue to cause damage over time to the healthy, surrounding tissues in the peritoneum.
 Eventually, these fibers can lead to scar tissue developing, and fluid building up in the abdominal cavity.
 And over time, these fibers cause mutations in the tissues of the abdomen, eventually leading to cancerous tumors.
 Exposure can occur decades before symptoms begin to develop.

 How peritoneal mesothelioma is diagnosed